AdobeDocs/app-builder/src/pages/guides/index.md

 - [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) to orchestrate the Github Actions upon specific events triggered against the application repository.
 - [Github Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to store application secrets required for the execution of the Github Workflows against specific environments.

+### Webpack

+App Builder uses Webpack for bundling I/O Runtime action code.
+See [here](/guides/webpack-configuration) for an overview on webpack configuration.

 ### Migration Guides

 - [Standalone Application to DX Experience Cloud SPA v1](/migrations/standalone_to_dx_experience_cloud_spa.md) - Migrate an App Builder application that's been initialized as a Standalone Application to a DX Experience Cloud SPA v1.
 Useful if you can't seem to view your application in the App Builder Catalog in Adobe Experience Cloud.